tonyy007/Projects/README.md

 # Projects
 Listed here are my projects I have.
-Each project is it's own folder, except for team projects, which are links to my team projects.
+Each project is it's own folder, except for team projects and AvGeeks, which are links to my team projects.
 Each file should explain what it is doing.

 LinkedIn:https://www.linkedin.com/in/tony-yang-57a5b11a0/